Queensland abortion law

 The Queensland Government introduced changes to section 282 of the Criminal Code in September 2009.

 The concern of providers was that ‘surgical operation’ was specified, and that medical abortion could not really be defined as a surgical operation.
 This grey area existed for many years and was repeatedly raised as a concern by doctors.
-To resolve this issue, the Government committed to reforming this section of the Code to allow for the provision of medication - which they argued was also applicable to treatments such as chemotherapy.
+To resolve this issue after these concerns were elevated following the Cairns prosecution, the Government committed to reforming this section of the Code to allow for the provision of medication - which they argued was also applicable to treatments such as chemotherapy.
 The revised section now reads:

 A person is not criminally responsible for performing or providing, in good faith and with reasonable care and skill a surgical operation on or medical treatment of: